JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/projects.md

 by the tasks in the papers).
 Finally, you will implement functionality that can transform the learned model into a symbolic, human readable, and exectuable Julia expression.

+### Architecture visualizer
+Write a tool that will take model written in Flux / Lux and visualize network architecture for publication.

 ### Learning Large Language Models with reduced precition
 Large Language Models ((Chat) GPT, LLama, Falcon, Palm, ...) are huge.
 A recent trend is to perform optimization in reduced precision, for example in `int8` instead of `Float32`.
 Such feature is currently missing in Julia ecosystem and this project should be about bringing this to the community (for an introduction, read these blogs [*LLM-int8 and emergent features**](https://timdettmers.com/2022/08/17/llm-int8-and-emergent-features/), [*A gentle introduction to 8-bit Matrix Multiplication](https://huggingface.co/blog/hf-bitsandbytes-integration)).
 The goal would be to implement this as an additional type of Number / Matrix and overload multiplication on CPU (and ideally on GPU) to make it transparent for neural networks? **What I will learn?** In this project, you will learn a lot about the (simplicity of) implementation of deep learning libraries and you will practice abstraction of Julia's types.
 You can furthermore learn about GPU Kernel programming and `Transformers.jl` library.